 Meghan J. Ward (she/her) is a writer, filmmaker, and historian based in Banff, Canada (Treaty 7 territory), focusing on outdoor, adventure and travel stories.
 A fellow of the Royal Canadian Geographical Society, Meghan has written several books and contributed to anthologies, award-winning films, and some of North America’s top outdoor publications.

 Raised in Ottawa, Meghan first ventured west to the mountains in 2005 and found a home in Banff National Park.
-Her diverse book publishing activities include a travel memoir, Lights to Guide Me Home (2022); a children’s book, The Wonders That I Find (2021); and four photo/travel books (2017), which she created in collaboration with her husband, landscape photographer Paul Zizka.
+The mountain life has inspired much of her writing, as have her experiences travelling the world.
+Her diverse book publishing activities include a travel memoir, Lights to Guide Me Home: A Journey Off the Beaten Track in Life, Love, Adventure and Parenting (2022); a children’s book, The Wonders That I Find (2021); and four photo/travel books (2017) designed to be memorable keepsakes for visitors to the Rockies.
 She has also contributed to several notable anthologies, including Mountain Voices: The Mountain Legacy Project and a Century of Change in Western Canada (2025) and Stories from the Trail: Field Notes on Moving Through the Wild (2024).
-She has worked on several films, most recently as co-producer and on-camera historian in the documentary film, Wildflowers, which premiered at the 2024 Banff Centre Mountain Film Festival and has since toured and streamed globally.
+A passionate storyteller, she has also worked in film, most recently as co-producer and on-camera historian for Wildflowers, which premiered at the 2024 Banff Centre Mountain Film Festival and has since toured and streamed globally.

 Photo by Alexis McKeown.

-On the side, Meghan co-manages Paul Zizka Photography and acts as a strategic advisor for OFFBEAT Photography Inc. She also coaches writers and photographers, offering guidance and strategic insight on branding, business growth, book structure, and project development.
+Meghan is also a partner in life, business and creativity with Paul Zizka, a mountain landscape and adventure photographer.
+On the side, she co-manages Paul Zizka Photography and acts as a strategic advisor for OFFBEAT Photography Inc. She also coaches writers and photographers, offering guidance and strategic insight on branding, business growth, book structure, and project development.

 Meghan’s latest work explores ancestry, colonial legacies, place-based connection, and the healing potential of a reciprocal, respectful relationship with the natural world.